As body parts go, your ears

 You'll also want to prevent infections in your newly pierced ears.
 Wash your hands

 before touching your pierced ears.
 Applying rubbing alcohol also can help keep germs away.
-With an adult's help,
+With an adult's

-the alcohol gets in and around the earring post.
+sure the alcohol gets in and around the earring post.

 If you think one of your pierced ears may be infected,